Romans

 v19a.
 At this point Paul qualifies his use of the slavery image.
 A Christian's relationship to God is not at all unjust, humiliating and degrading, as is slavery; it is a service of perfect freedom - liberation.

 v23.
-In summary then, the end of sin is death, the end of grace is life.
+In summary then, the end of sin is greater and greater iniquity leading to death, the end of grace is holiness leading to life eternal.

 It's all too simple

-Believers have always found it difficult to accept a full understanding of the doctrine of justification since the doctrine, of itself apart from Biblical law, seems to ignore sin.
-If a believer has already been credited with perfect righteousness for eternity, if all their good works, all their faithfulness to the law of God, cannot in any way either please God, or progress their Christian life, then why worry about sin? why try to do good?
+Believers have always found it difficult to accept the notion of God's free grace, apart from law-obedience, because it seems to ignore sin.
+If a believer has already been gifted with perfect righteousness for eternity, if all their good works, all their faithfulness to the law of God, cannot in any way add to their standing before God, cannot in any way access any more of God's love for them than they already possess, then why worry about sin?
+Why try to do well?
 Why strive to live a righteous life?
-Why not sin that grace may abound? cf. v1.
-Why be fussed by a few sins here or there? cf. v15.
+Why get fussed by a few sins here or there?

-The truth is that not only does our faith in Christ gain God's eternal approval for us, but it results in obedience rather than disobedience; it results in faithfulness, good works.
-A believer is blessed with the indwelling presence of Christ.
-The Spirit's compelling love, when activated through the instrument of faith, leads the believer, not to a life of sin, but to a life of grateful service to God.
-Sure, we will fail, and sometimes fail badly, but our whole orientation will be toward faithful service, to be that person we are already in Christ.
+The truth is that not only does our faith in Christ's faithfulness on our behalf gain God's eternal approval for us, but it results in obedience rather than disobedience; it results in right conduct.
+Sure, we will fail, and sometimes fail badly, but our whole orientation is toward being the person we are already in Christ.
+So, in simple terms, free grace never means free sin.

 Discussion